jiesou/JIE-ToDo/README.md

 - [x] Import and export
 - [x] I18n

+## I18n

+I18n is still in progress, you are welcome to participate

+Currently completed:

+- en-us 60% (maybe)
+- zh-hans 100%
+- zh-hant 100% (direct conversion)

 ## Build

 1. You only need [nodejs](https://nodejs.org), npm or yarn (yarn is used in the demo below)